-According to committee testimony, the average income of MSHDA's low-income clients is near \$25,000, and less than five percent of the agency's loans are made to people who earn more than \$40,000.
+According to House committee testimony, the average income of MSHDA's low-income clients is near \$25,000, and less than five percent of the agency's loans are made to people who earn more than \$40,000.
 MSHDA's mission was, and remains, to provide affordable housing opportunities.
 It does that through home improvement loans, single family home mortgages, multiple-family home loans, and also by administering a broad variety of federal programs.
-The change from 120 to 60 days, during which a portion of the authority's funds are ear-marked for those with incomes at or below 55 percent (soon 60 percent if the bill passes) of the statewide median, seems to dilute the agency's mission, but it does not.
+An earlier version of the bill proposed changing this provision from 120 to 60 days, during which a portion of the authority's funds are earmarked for those with incomes at or below 55 percent (soon 60 percent when the bill is enacted) of the statewide median.
+This seems to dilute the agency's mission, but it does not.
 According to committee testimony, the 120-day restriction unintentionally, if counter-intuitively, serves to thwart the program for which it is designed, since it denies the agency the flexibility it needs to enter the market when interest rates are lowest.
 Locked into higher rates than could be available, the agency must pass those higher rates along to its clients.